 - Be mindful of stress and worry that may increase

 - Allow your student to do his or her own work and only guide them when needed.
-Middle School and High School students will primarily work independently, while Elementary School students may require more assistance.
+Middle Grades and Upper School students will primarily work independently, while Early Grades students may require more assistance.
 Teachers can clarify expectations as needed.

 - Help limit screen time outside of school hours and support balance by encouraging other activities